 I looked up some enthalpies of combustion from the all-knowing CRC Handbook of Chemistry and Physics [1].
 The values, corrected for the vaporization of water [2], and calculated in terms of fuel weight, are shown in the table below.
 To give some perspective, it takes 420 kJ (plus all heat losses [3]) to heat up a liter of water from 0°C to 100°C.

-Chemical | Enthalpy of combustion |
+| Chemical | Enthalpy of combustion |

-Ethanol | 27.02 kJ/g |
+| Ethanol (pure) | 27.02 kJ/g |

-Isopropanol | 30.66 kJ/g |
+| Isopropanol | 30.66 kJ/g |

-Propane | 46.64 kJ/g |
+| Propane | 46.64 kJ/g |

-Isobutane | 46.33 kJ/g |
+| Isobutane | 46.33 kJ/g |

 Typical camping gas is a mixture of propane and isobutane, but as you can see from the table, the hydrocarbons are extremely close in their enthalpies of combustion, so I'll just use the value for pure propane.

 So there you have it.
 Cylinders of camping gas win by a narrow margin, assuming they are full!
 But as you can see, it will not take much use of a gas cylinder to put it below spirits in its gross energy density.
 (Which is why I built the refill adapter described above.)
 But also, as you consume fuel, your backpack loses that much weight, but the tare weight of the cylinder does not go away in the same proportion.
-So if you were to average the weight you carry over the entire length of your hike, spirit would certainly win.
+So if you were to average the weight you carry over the entire length of your hike, spirit might be expected to win.
 Gas would only win when initial weights are criticized.

 [2] The standard values are given for a reaction where the products CO2 and H2O are in gaseous and liquid form, correspondingly.
 Unless all the produced water condenses on the pot, that figure will be slightly too high.
 So, for ethanol as an example, the reaction being C2H5OH + 3 O2 → 2 CO2 + 3 H2O, three times the molar enthalpy of vaporization of water must be subtracted from the enthalpy of combustion for a realistic figure.